jetspiking/ELDYN/README.md

     ]
 }
 ```
-The referenced template file (Template.eldyn) could simply state:
+The referenced template file (Template.eldyn) could state:
 ```
 $ELDYN:Property
 ```
-This would generate the following file:
+This would then generate the following file:
 ```
 My property value
 ```